-The applicant wishes to service the building and have waste collection from Cambridge Street during the evening hours.
-The Highways section have reservations with regards to this strategy and the operation of the Highway network.
+The applicant initially proposed to service the building and have waste collection from Cambridge Street during the evening hours.
+This raised some concern with regards to impact on the highway network.

-Highways have suggested an alternative arrangement of servicing and waste collection from Chervil Close to the west.
+An alternative arrangement of servicing and waste collection from Chervil Close to the west was suggested to ensure the safe operation of the highway.
 Both parties agree that deliveries can be directed to Chervil Close.

-Whilst this arrangement would have a more measurable impact upon residential amenity, it is not considered that a twice weekly collection of bins and the servicing of the building from this location would have an unduly adverse impact upon residential amenity that would warrant the refusal of planning consent.
+Whilst this arrangement could have a more measurable impact on residential amenity, it is not considered that a twice weekly collection of bins and the servicing of the building from this location would have an unduly adverse impact upon residential amenity.

+The applicant still wishes to take some servicing from Cambridge Street.
 A condition recommending a servicing agreement is recommended.